What is a TMA petition based on trademark nonuse?

 What subsequent costs may arise after filing a TMA nonuse petition?

-TMA nonuse petitions are ex parte in nature, meaning that requestors do not participate in the proceedings.
-If USPTO grants a nonuse petition and institutes an expungement or reexamination proceeding, the nonuse proceeding is conducted between the registration owner and the USPTO.
+TMA nonuse petitions are ex parte in nature.
+This means that you, as the petitioner, do not participate in the proceedings.
+If the USPTO grants a nonuse petition and institutes an expungement or reexamination proceeding, the nonuse proceeding is conducted between the registration owner and the USPTO.
 Ongoing costs for the requestor after filing a nonuse petition will depend on how much effort is desired in tracking the developments of the challenged trademark registration.